DeepthiSRao/pokemon-js-app/README.md

 # Pokemon App

-Is a simple web application with HTML, CSS, and Javascript that loads data from external API and enables the viewing of data points in details.
+Is a simple web application that loads 150 Pokemon from external API and enables the viewing of data points in details.

 ## App Features
 * Load data from external source(API)